natalieagus/natalieagus.github.io/50002/50002problem_set_4.md

-### Turing Machine
+### Ben's Turing Machine (Basic)

-1. Ben Bitdiddle's proposed Ph.D. thesis involves writing a program to

-compute a function f(x) on a Cray supercomputer.
-Ben's advisor points out

-that f cannot be computed on any Turing machine.
+Ben Bitdiddle's proposed Ph.D. thesis involves writing a program to compute a function $f(x)$ on a Cray supercomputer.
+Ben's advisor points out that $f$ cannot be computed on any Turing machine.
 Should Ben care?
 Why?